mmastrac/stylus/docs/src/configuration/monitor/README.md

 # Monitor Configuration

-Monitor configurations define how Stylus tests your infrastructure components.
-Each monitor consists of a test script that runs on a schedule and reports the status back to Stylus.
+Monitor configurations define how **Stylus** tests your infrastructure components.
+Each monitor consists of a test script that runs on a schedule and reports the status back to **Stylus**.

 ## Standard Monitor